marfarma/microkids-related-posts/readme.txt

 == Frequently Asked Questions ==

 = Does this plugin have a widget? =
-Yes, if your theme supports it you can display related posts as a widget in your dynamic sidebars.
+Yes, if your theme supports it you can display multiple related posts widgets in your dynamic sidebars.

 = Does this plugin work with Wordpress versions &lt; 2.5? = No, it is not backward compatible with Wordpress version older than 2.5.

+= Can I add the related posts to my post text using a shortcode? = Yes, you place [related-posts] anywhere in your text to display the related posts wherever you want.
+Additionally, you can add an attribute "posttype" to the shortcode to display the related posts of a specific post type only.
+Example: [related-posts posttype=page]

 = What will be displayed if there are no related posts? = You can use a custom message, or display nothing at all (no text, no code).

-= How can I customize the way the related posts are displayed? = There is a set of [API functions](http://www.microkid.net/wordpress/related-posts/#API "Microkids Related Posts API functions") available you can use in your themes.
+= I need more options.
+How can I fully customize the way the related posts are displayed? = There is a set of [API functions](http://www.microkid.net/wordpress/related-posts/#API "Microkids Related Posts API functions") available you can use in your themes to display the related posts in any way you can think of.

 = I'm having trouble using this plugin.
 How can I reach you? = Please leave me a comment at the [Microkids Related Posts](http://www.microkid.net/wordpress/related-posts/ "Microkids Related Posts") homepage.